svlentink/myhugoblogs/lentink.consulting/content/post/vision.md

 [firewall](https://hub.docker.com/r/svlentink/ipfilter) (not using iptables on host) and
 [2FA backup tool](https://github.com/svlentink/dockerfiles/tree/master/svlentink/totp-backup),
-not for the purpose of using it, but to create awareness and show alternative possibilities to existing challenges.
+not for the sole purpose of using it, but to create awareness and show alternative possibilities to existing challenges.